UIUC-Chatbot/llm-serving/ray_serving/README.md

 ## Usage

 1. Install Ray and Ray Serve. `pip install -r config/requirements.txt`.
+If you want to use [Flash Attention](https://github.com/Dao-AILab/flash-attention), then run `pip install -U flash-attn --no-build-isolation`.
 1. Navigate to **/ray_serving/**.
 1. Start Ray cluster, e.g. `ray start --head --disable-usage-stats --resources='{"head_agents": 2}' --num-gpus=$(GPU_COUNT) --temp-dir=$(TMP_DIR) --dashboard-port=$(PORT)`.
     - `head_agent` is a custom resource that is used to force some important processes to be deployed on the head node.